Modes of Operation

 Digital Matter devices revolve around the concept of 'a Trip' for their tracking, and there are several ways you can commence and end a trip.
 There are multiple methods of beginning and ending trips; Emulated, Wired, Run detect, Jostle mode and transported trips.

 All wired devices are set up for Wired ignition and Emulated ignition by default.
+So this means if there is no physical ignition connected, trips are still tracked.

 Battery Powered Devices